 But luckily for us marketers, not all social media management applications follow this outdated pricing structure.
 In this article, we'll compare how all of the major social media management applications price their software.

-We'll give each application an overview and discuss its pricing structure so you can get a clear picture of how much each application will cost as you scale and grow your agency.
+We'll give each application an overview and discuss its pricing structure so you can get a clear picture of how much each application will cost as you scale and grow your business.

-Additionally, we also included an easy-to-digest table with all of this information at the end of the article that shows what features each application includes, its pricing sctucture, and how much each costs per license, brand, or linked social media app for small, medium, and large sized agencies.
+Additionally, we also included an easy-to-digest table with all of this information at the end of the article that shows what features each application includes, its pricing structure, and how much each costs per license, brand, or linked social media app for small, medium, and large sized businesses.

-Here's how we define small, medium, and large sized agencies for the purposes of this article.
+Here's how we define small, medium, and large sized businesses for the purposes of this article.